-It is our intention when teaching the English curriculum that our pupils acquire the necessary knowledge, skills and understanding to become lifelong learners and linguists.
-We strive to ensure that all our pupils receive a well-rounded, cross-curricular learning experience when reading, writing, speaking and listening which will equip them with the fundamental tools to achieve both academically and beyond.
-It is our intention to immerse pupils in the wonders of quality texts to instil a love of reading, a passion for discovery and a confidence to explore their imagination through literature.
+It is our intention when teaching the English curriculum for the children to acquire the necessary knowledge, skills and understanding to become lifelong learners and linguists.
+We strive to ensure that all our children receive a well-rounded, cross-curricular learning experience when reading, writing, speaking and listening which will equip them with the fundamental tools to achieve both academically and beyond.
+It is our intention to immerse children in the wonders of quality texts to instil a love of reading, a passion for discovery and a confidence to explore their imagination through literature.
 By the time children leave us, they are competent readers who have a thirst and genuine enjoyment for reading.
 Through using high-quality texts, immersing children in vocabulary rich learning environments, the pupils are exposed to a language heavy, creative and continuous English curriculum which will develop a love of reading, creative writing and purposeful speaking and listening.

 Writing at Stillness Infants

 Our English lessons develop pupils’ spoken language, reading, writing, grammar and vocabulary.